Chen-XueWen/Reflectarray-Designer-Software/README.md

 Please do not distribute the software without my permission, Thank you :)

 P.S.
-*I have only published the 28GHz elements and no longer working on this project or any reflectarray related research*
+*I have only published the 28GHz elements and no longer working on or maintaining this project or any reflectarray related research*